 When You Need an API Key

-Use an API key when your backend server calls the SIS API directly — for example, to look up a user’s identity data, verify a PINT, or manage organisation configuration programmatically.
+Use an API key when your backend server calls the SIS API directly — for example, to look up a user’s identity data, verify a , or manage organisation configuration programmatically.
 Never expose API keys in client-side code.Creating a Key

 - Go to API Keys and click New API key